 This course enables students without a background in software development to become proficient programmers who are prepared for a follow-on course in data structures.
 The Java language will be used to introduce foundations of structured, procedural, and object-oriented programming.
-Topics include I/O, data types, operators, operands, expressions, conditional statements, iteration, recursion, arrays, functions, parameter passing, and returning values.
-Students will also be introduced to classes, objects, object references, inheritance, polymorphism, and exception handling.
-Additional topics include file I/O, searching, sorting, Java Collections, and an introduction to Applets.
-Students will complete several programming assignments to develop their problem-solving skills and to gain experience in detecting and correcting software errors.
+Topics include input/output, data types, operators, program control flow structures, arrays, strings, and methods.
+Students will also be introduced to classes, objects, inheritance, polymorphism, encapsulation, abstraction, exception handling, processing streams and files, collections, wrappers, and generics, and graphical user interfaces.
+Students will complete several programming assignments and projects to develop their problem-solving skills and to gain experience in detecting and correcting software errors.
 Prerequisite(s): One year of college mathematics.
 Course Note(s): Not for graduate credit.
 A programming methodology course is needed for admission to the Computer Science, Cybersecurity, Data Science, or Information Systems Engineering program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B– or better.

 This course investigates abstract data types (ADTs), recursion, algorithms for searching and sorting, and basic algorithm analysis.
 ADTs to be covered include lists, stacks, queues, priority queues, trees, sets, and dictionaries.
 The emphasis is on the trade-offs associated with implementing alternative data structures for these ADTs.
-There will be four or five substantial Java programming assignments.
-(Not for Graduate credit.)
-Prerequisite(s): One year of college mathematics.
-605.201 Introduction to Programming Using Java or equivalent.
+There will be four substantial programming assignments.
+This course will be taught in a language agnostic fashion.
+Students may choose to develop their work in Java, C++, or Python Prerequisite(s): One year of college mathematics.
+EN.605.201 Introduction to Programming Using Java or EN.605.206 Introduction to Programming in Python or equivalent.
 Course Note(s): Not for graduate credit.
-A course in data structures is needed for admission to the Computer Science, Cybersecurity, or Data Science program.
+A course in data structures is needed for admission to the Computer Science and Cybersecurity program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B– or better.
 A course in data structures is conditionally required for admission to the Information Systems Engineering program.
 Students who lack this prerequisite can satisfy it by completing this course with a grade of B– or better before taking any course that requires it.
+A second course in programming is required for admission to the Artificial Intelligence program.
+Students who lack this prerequisite can satisfy it by completing this course with a grade of B– or better before taking any course that requires it.
+Students in the Artificial Intelligence program who plan to take the EN.605.621 Foundations of Algorithms and EN.605.649 Introduction to Machine Learning Sequence are required to take EN.605.202 or equivalent.

 This course emphasizes the relationships between certain mathematical structures and various topics in computer science.
 Topics include set theory, graphs and trees, algorithms, propositional calculus, logic and induction, functions, relational algebra, and matrix algebra.
 Prerequisite(s): Calculus is recommended.
 Course Note(s): Not for graduate credit.
 A mathematics course beyond one year of calculus is needed for admission to the Computer Science, Cybersecurity, or Data Science program.
 A course in either calculus or discrete mathematics is needed for admission to the Information Systems Engineering program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B– or better.